-This flux-quantization implies a list of topological effects expected in M-theory. \Rightarrow Hypothesis H: This is the right choice of flux-quantization for M-theory.
+This flux-quantization implies a list of topological effects expected in M-theory. $\Rightarrow$ Hypothesis H: This is the right choice of flux-quantization for M-theory.

-new & needed for topological quantum gates!
-A broad lesson following immediately from our successful geometric engineering of topological qbits is the plausible existence of more exotic anyonic states than traditionally envisioned: Namely the "duality symmetry" [110][28, §6] of M-theory predicts that any geometrically engineered quantum system has "dual" incarnations with isomorphic quantum observables but entirely different geometric realization, where ordinary space is replaced by more abstract parameter spaces.
-Notably "T-duality" [147][37][54] applied to topological quantum materials has been argued [95][96][60] to exchange the roles of ordinary space with that of reciprocal "momentum space".
+topological quantum gates!

+A broad lesson following immediately from our successful geometric engineering of topological qbits is the plausible existence of more exotic anyonic states than traditionally envisioned: Namely the "duality symmetry" [112][28, §6] of M-theory predicts that any geometrically engineered quantum system has "dual" incarnations with isomorphic quantum observables but entirely different geometric realization, where ordinary space is replaced by more abstract parameter spaces.
+Notably "T-duality" [150][37][55] applied to topological quantum materials has been argued [97][98][61] to exchange the roles of ordinary space with that of reciprocal "momentum space".

 (2) Novel experimental pathways towards anyons.
-Indeed, while anyonic solitons are traditionally envisioned as being localized in "position space" (meaning that the anyon cores are points in the plane of the crystal lattice) the physical principle behind topological quantum gates - namely [3][4][46, p 6][108, p 50] the quantum adiabatic theorem [118] - is unspecific to position space and only requires the material's Hamiltonian to depend on any continuous parameters (such as external voltage or strain) varying in any abstract parameter space.
+Indeed, while anyonic solitons are traditionally envisioned as being localized in "position space" (meaning that the anyon cores are points in the plane of the crystal lattice) the physical principle behind topological quantum gates - namely [3][4][46, p 6][110, p 50] the quantum adiabatic theorem [120] - is unspecific to position space and only requires the material's Hamiltonian to depend on any continuous parameters (such as external voltage or strain) varying in any abstract parameter space.